april 24 - 1. mai 2022

-This trip starts Sunday afternoon in Alta, and finishes on Sunday in Tromsø, meaning we will have 5-6 full days of skiing in the areas of Altafjorden, Øksfjord peninsula, Malangerfjorden, Kågen and the Lyngen alps; which is a beautiful and exciting area with many choices for ascending peaks and sailing.
+This trip starts in Alta, and finishes in Tromsø, meaning we will have 5-6 full days of skiing in the areas of Altafjorden, Øksfjord peninsula, Malangerfjorden, Kågen and the Lyngen alps; which is a beautiful and exciting area with many choices for ascending peaks and sailing.

-The ascensions we complete during our trips will be planned in plenary, according to the skill level of the group, weather, and conditions in general.
-After our daily ascensions we set sail for the next port and prepare ourselves for the following day.
+The ski tours we complete during our trips will be planned in plenary, according to the skill level of the group, weather, and conditions in general.
+After our daily ski tour we set sail for the next port and prepare ourselves for the following day.
 This is an active trip with full focus on the experiences this wild nature has to offer, whether it’s behind the wheel or with skis strapped on your feet.
 The luxury of having a ski guide onboard also means we want to maximize our time in the mountains and ascend new hills every day.
-The mussel pain and tiredness can wait until we get back home:)
+The muscle pain and tiredness can wait until we get back home:)

 This trip starts in Alta and finishes in Tromsø.
 See Program for meeting time and more information.
 There is corresponding transport both ways.

 The boats we will be using for Ski and Sail Lyngen and Finnmark are “Humla” and “Nirvana”, a 50 ft. and 44 ft. boat, respectively.
-These boats have good comfort and enough space for 6-7 participants + ski guide and skipper.
+These boats are very comfortable and have enough space for 6-7 participants + ski guide and skipper.
 Read more about our boats here.

 For more articles and information about Ski and Sail, check out our blog here.